John Marquis: Millwall

 Marquis' injury problems continued in the 2012–13 season: he suffered a groin injury in September 2012 and was ruled out until 2013.
 It wasn't until 1 January 2013 that he returned to the first team from the substitutes' bench, in a 2–1 win over Bristol City.
 After returning to the first team against Burnley, in a 2–0 defeat, Marquis scored his first goal of the season in a 2–1 win over Aston Villa in the fourth round of the FA Cup.
 Despite being sidelined again from the first team later in the season, Marquis went on to make thirteen appearances, scoring once in all competitions.

 The 2013–14 season saw Marquis out of the first team at Millwall following a groin injury sustained during the club's pre–season tour and subsequently loaned out to Portsmouth in search of first-team football.
 Following the end of his loan spell, he signed a new one-year contract with Millwall on 30 January 2014.
 Soon after, he came on as a second-half substitute in a 3–0 loss against Reading on 1 February 2014.
 After a loan spell at Northampton Town, Marquis' next appearance came on 22 March 2014, in a 2–1 defeat to Leeds United, before he was again loaned out to Northampton Town for a second time in the season.

 Marquis spent most of the 2014–15 season on loan to two other clubs, and missed the start of the season with injury.
 However, he made two Millwall appearances, against Southampton and Norwich City.
-Despite being loaned out for the most of the season again, new Millwall manager Neil Harris stated that Marquis would be offered a new contract by the club, a one-year deal that Marquis signed on 27 May 2015.
+Despite being loaned out for most of the season again, new Millwall manager Neil Harris stated that Marquis would be offered a new contract by the club, a one-year deal that Marquis signed on 27 May 2015.

 Following Millwall's relegation to League One, Marquis played his first Millwall match since December 2014, coming on as a late substitute in a 2–1 win over Shrewsbury Town in the opening game of the season.
 However, with just twelve appearances in all competitions in the 2015–16 season, Marquis' first-team opportunities were limited for the third time in three seasons.
 At the end of the 2015–16 season, Marquis was released by the club.